Get started with Moloco Cloud API

 Note: You must be using Transport Layer Security (TLS) ver.
 1.2 or later to be able to use our services.
 If you need help setting up or upgrading to TLS ver.
 1.2 or later, reach out to your Moloco representative.

-Get an access token
+Option # 1: Get an access token with ID and password

-To be able to make requests to Moloco Cloud API, you must have a Moloco-issued access token.
+To be able to make requests to Moloco Ads API, you must have a Moloco-issued access token.
 To get an access token, you must make a POST API request with your Moloco account email address and password.

 The following example shows you how you can use your command-line interface to make a POST API request to get an access token from Moloco.
-For workplace_id
+For workplace_id, copy over the workplace ID for the workplace your account has been assigned to.
+For email, enter your Moloco account email address.
+For password, enter your Moloco account password.
+To learn more about the process, see Create a new token.

 $ curl -X POST \